Taylor, Zachary (President)

 On July 4, 1850, Taylor joined other Americans in celebrating the nation's independence, but contracted gastroenteritis from the food and drink he consumed.
-Attempts at medical intervention worsened his condition, and he died on July 9, with Vice President Millard Fillmore assumed the presidency.
+Attempts at medical intervention worsened his condition, and he died on July 9, when Vice President Millard Fillmore assumed the presidency.

 Gravestone, Zachary Taylor National Cemetery, Louisville, KY; Elbert B. Smith, "Taylor, Zachary," American National Biography, ed. by John A. Garraty and Mark C. Carnes (New York: Oxford University Press, 1999), 21:410-12; Elbert B. Smith, The Presidencies of Zachary Taylor & Millard Fillmore (Lawrence: University Press of Kansas, 1988); K. Jack Bauer, Zachary Taylor: Soldier, Planter, Statesman of the Old Southwest (Baton Rouge: Louisiana State University Press, 1985).